Cameroon adaptation finance landscape

 Project link 2

-Welcome to the BRIDGE climate adaptation finance mapping tool!
+Welcome to the Cameroon climate adaptation finance mapping tool!

-This initial version of the tool is designed to be a practical, user-friendly resource for climate adaptation practitioners, enhancing the visibility of adaptation finance flows in Cameroon.
-It maps current and near-term local adaptation programmes and projects in Cameroon, as of 2024.
+This tool is designed to be a practical, user-friendly resource, enhancing the visibility of adaptation finance flows in Cameroon.
+It maps current and near-term local adaptation programmes and projects in Cameroon, as of end-2024, using publicly-accessible data.

 The tool follows a participatory and iterative approach.
+Built as a living resource, this tool will be updated over time and enriched with additional contributions.
 We invite collaborators to provide feedback and suggest adjustments and additions to the data.